PaperMC/PaperDocs/source/server/configuration.rst

               (such as enchantments, items in a shulker box/bundle, etc.) that can give cheat clients an advantage should be sent to other players' clients.
-This may break resource packs that rely on information such as enchantments when observing other players.
+This may break resource packs that rely on information such as enchantments, lore or item names when observing other players.

         * hide-durability
             - **default**: false